 By Hannah McGurk

-UncoverEd is a collaborative and decolonising research project, funded by Edinburgh Global, which aims to situate the ‘global’ status of the University of Edinburgh in its rightful imperial and colonial context.
-Led by PhD candidates Henry Dee and Tom Cunningham, the team of eight student researchers are creating a database of students from Africa, the Caribbean, Asia and the Americas from as early as 1700, and writing social histories of the marginalised student experience.
-The aim was to produce at least one biography each of a ‘notable’ alumnus, leading up to a website and exhibition in January 2019.
+The project started as a collaborative and decolonising research project, funded by Edinburgh Global, which aims to situate the ‘global’ status of the University of Edinburgh in its rightful imperial and colonial context.
+Originally led by PhD candidates Henry Dee and Tom Cunningham, the team of eight student researchers created a database of students from Africa, the Caribbean, Asia and the Americas from as early as 1700, and writing social histories of the marginalised student experience.
+The project produced at least one biography each of a ‘notable’ alumnus, which led up to a website and exhibition in January 2019.

 The research group (from a variety of degree levels and subject areas), started the project during Welcome Week in September 2018.
 The team discussed the plan for the week, and Henry led us through the preliminary research which focused on the history of migratory students chronologically.
 We all chose a geographical area to focus on in our research, such as China, West Africa or the Caribbean, and began looking through the archives of the University’s newspaper ‘The Student’ as a main source, hoping to hear from students of colour directly.